andreza-vilar/LEDA-UFCG/README.md

 ## About the Assignments

 Each folder in this repository corresponds to a specific assignment from the course.
-Within each folder, you'll find:

 ## Contact